 A comprehensive study of teamwork and the coordination of law enforcement problem solving.
 Extensive preparation in crime scene investigation, criminal law, juvenile justice, corrections and police administration for mental preparation for other studies and for competition.
 This class is required for participation in the Criminal Justice Competition Team.
 This class is for second semester Leadership in Criminal Justice students.
-Students will have an opportunity to assist with training and preparing crime scenes for the class.
+Students have an opportunity to assist with training and preparing crime scenes for the class.
+Course offered as needed.